-In 2018, America’s Physician Groups is marking the 12th edition of our national Standards of Excellence™ (SOE®) survey.
-This year’s survey results will be announced at our Colloquium in Washington, DC.
+In 2020, America’s Physician Groups marked the 14th edition of our national Standards of Excellence™ (SOE®) survey.
+These survey results were announced on July 29, 2020, and formally recognized at our virtual Colloquium conference November 17-19, 2020.

 Conducted annually, SOE® is a blueprint for assessing the tools and processes APG members have in place to meet the escalating expectations of healthcare purchasers and patients.
 The survey helps set the bar for healthcare consumers to evaluate a physician group’s technical quality, responsive patient experience, and affordability.

 Each year, we continue seeing phenomenal commitment among our member organizations to stay ahead of the curve and drive change in how patients receive care.
 To reflect that engagement, the APG Clinical Quality Leadership Committee voted last year to increase the achievement thresholds across the survey’s domains.
-Updates to the 2018 SOE® include questions to further include our pediatric population and to highlight important topics like social determinants of health and advanced care planning.
+Updates to the 2019 SOE® include questions to highlight important topics like social determinants of health, value-based incentives, financial standards, and post-hospital discharge follow-up.

 Care Management Practices: Clinical system supports for quality and efficiency on a population scale.